microsoft/Azure-Analytics-and-AI-Engagement/demo-step-by-step.md

 ![](media/05-51.png)

-4. Scroll down to observe the content in the screenshot in Cell 26.
+4. Scroll down to observe the content in the screenshot in **Cell 26**.

 > Here, we are looking at the output of the experiment.
 >